Self-Supervised Masked Convolutional Transformer Block for Anomaly Detection: Introduction

-We introduce SSMCTB into multiple state-of-the-art neural models \cite{Barbalau-ARXIV-2022, Zavrtanik-ICCV-2021, Schulter-ECCV-2022, Georgescu-TPAMI-2021, Liu-ICCV-2021, Park-CVPR-2020, Liu-CVPR-2018} for anomaly detection and conduct experiments on five benchmarks: MVTec AD \cite{Bergmann-CVPR-2019}, BRATS \cite{Menze-TMI-2015}, Avenue \cite{Lu-ICCV-2013}, ShanghaiTech \cite{Luo-ICCV-2017}, and Thermal Rare Event.
+We introduce SSMCTB into multiple state-of-the-art neural models \cite{Barbalau-ARXIV-2022, Zavrtanik-ICCV-2021, Schulter-ECCV-2022, Georgescu-TPAMI-2021, Liu-ICCV-2021, Park-CVPR-2020, Liu-CVPR-2018, He-CVPR-2022,Vasu-ICCV-2023,Wang-ICDM-2022} for anomaly detection and conduct experiments on five benchmarks: MVTec AD \cite{Bergmann-CVPR-2019}, BRATS \cite{Menze-TMI-2015}, Avenue \cite{Lu-ICCV-2013}, ShanghaiTech \cite{Luo-ICCV-2017}, and Thermal Rare Event.
 The Thermal Rare Event data set is a novel benchmark for anomaly detection, which we constructed by manually labeling abnormal events from the Seasons in Drift data set \cite{Nikolov-NIPS-2021}.
 The chosen benchmarks belong to various domains, ranging from industrial and medical images to RGB and thermal videos.
 This is to show that SSMCTB is applicable to multiple domains.
 When adding SSMCTB to the state-of-the-art models, our experiments show evidence of consistent improvements across all models and tasks, indicating that our block is generic and easily adaptable.
-When compared to SSPCAB, we observe performance gains in the majority of cases, showing that the multi-head self-attention is beneficial in detriment of the standard channel attention \cite{Hu-CVPR-2018}.
+When compared to SSPCAB, we observe performance gains in the majority of cases, showing that the multi-head self-attention and the Huber loss are beneficial in detriment of the standard channel attention \cite{Hu-CVPR-2018} and the MSE loss, respectively.